 Our Graduate Certificate in Trauma Counselling is specialised training designed to build the current practice of healthcare professionals as they support people and communities impacted by trauma.
 This course is for accredited counsellors, registered psychologists and health care professionals with previous qualifications and experience.
 The course material includes the development and implementation of trauma-informed care and counselling and addresses specific areas of trauma and current best practice responses to childhood and lifespan trauma, domestic and family violence, human trafficking, and natural disaster recovery.
-Enhance and develop your skills in trauma-Informed approaches to counselling, treatment and recovery management.
+Enhance and develop your skills in trauma-informed approaches to counselling, treatment and recovery management.

 The course structure is based on one semester (each of 13 weeks duration), with four subjects taught across the semester, or up to two years part-time*.
 It comprises:

 To qualify for award of the Graduate Certificate in Trauma Counselling, a candidate shall accrue an aggregate of at least 40 credit points, including satisfactory completion of the core subjects.